Anno Mundi: Jewish tradition

+Before adoption: Seleucid and Destruction eras, 3760 BCE alternative

-During the Talmudic era, from the 1st to the 10th centuries CE (38th–48th centuries AM), the center of the Jewish world was in the Middle East, primarily in the Talmudic Academies in Babylonia and Syria Palaestina.
-Jews in these regions used Seleucid Era dating (also known as the "Anno Graecorum (AG)" or the "Era of Contracts") as the primary method for calculating the calendar year.
+During the Talmudic era, from the 1st to the 10th centuries CE (38th–48th centuries AM), the center of the Jewish world was in the Middle East, primarily in the Talmudic academies in Babylonia and Syria Palaestina.
+Jews in these regions used Seleucid era dating (also known as the "Anno Graecorum (AG)" or the "Era of Contracts") as the primary method for calculating the calendar year.
 For example, the writings of Josephus and the Books of the Maccabees used Seleucid Era dating exclusively, and the Talmud tractate Avodah Zarah states:

 Rav Aha b.
 Jacob then put this question: How do we know that our Era [of Documents] is connected with the Kingdom of Greece at all?
 Why not say that it is reckoned from the Exodus from Egypt, omitting the first thousand years and giving the years of the next thousand?
 In that case, the document is really post-dated!

-Said Rav Nahman: In the Diaspora the Greek Era alone is used.
+Said Rav Nachman: In the Diaspora the Greek Era alone is used.
 He [the questioner] thought that Rav Nahman wanted to dispose of him anyhow, but when he went and studied it thoroughly he found that it is indeed taught [in a Baraita]: In the Diaspora the Greek Era alone is used.

-Other epochs: 3760 BCE

 Occasionally in Talmudic writings, reference was made to other starting points for eras, such as Destruction Era dating, being the number of years since the 70 CE destruction of the Second Temple, and the number of years since the Creation year based on the calculation in the Seder Olam Rabbah.
 By his calculation, based on the Masoretic Text, Adam and Eve were created on 1st of Tishrei (Rosh Hashanah Day 1) in 3760 BCE, later confirmed by the Muslim chronologist al-Biruni as 3,448 years before the Seleucid era.
 An example is the c.
 8th-century CE Baraita of Samuel.